confluentinc/ccloud-sdk-go-v2/networking-privatelink/v1/docs/NetworkingV1AzurePrivateLinkAttachmentStatus.md

 SetKind sets Kind field to given value.

-### GetPrivateLinkServices
+### GetPrivateLinkService

-`func (o *NetworkingV1AzurePrivateLinkAttachmentStatus) GetPrivateLinkServices() []NetworkingV1AzurePrivateLinkService`
+`func (o *NetworkingV1AzurePrivateLinkAttachmentStatus) GetPrivateLinkService() NetworkingV1AzurePrivateLinkService`

-GetPrivateLinkServices returns the PrivateLinkServices field if non-nil, zero value otherwise.
+GetPrivateLinkService returns the PrivateLinkService field if non-nil, zero value otherwise.

-### GetPrivateLinkServicesOk
+### GetPrivateLinkServiceOk

-`func (o *NetworkingV1AzurePrivateLinkAttachmentStatus) GetPrivateLinkServicesOk() (*[]NetworkingV1AzurePrivateLinkService, bool)`
+`func (o *NetworkingV1AzurePrivateLinkAttachmentStatus) GetPrivateLinkServiceOk() (*NetworkingV1AzurePrivateLinkService, bool)`

-GetPrivateLinkServicesOk returns a tuple with the PrivateLinkServices field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPrivateLinkServiceOk returns a tuple with the PrivateLinkService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivateLinkServices
+### SetPrivateLinkService

-`func (o *NetworkingV1AzurePrivateLinkAttachmentStatus) SetPrivateLinkServices(v []NetworkingV1AzurePrivateLinkService)`
+`func (o *NetworkingV1AzurePrivateLinkAttachmentStatus) SetPrivateLinkService(v NetworkingV1AzurePrivateLinkService)`

-SetPrivateLinkServices sets PrivateLinkServices field to given value.
+SetPrivateLinkService sets PrivateLinkService field to given value.